mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

 ## [Generator Reactive Power Limits](@id GeneratorReactivePowerLimitsManual)
-The function [`reactiveLimit!`](@ref reactiveLimit!) can be used by the user to check if the generators' output of reactive power is within the defined limits after obtaining the solution from the AC power flow analysis.
-This can be done by using the example code provided:
+The function [`reactiveLimit!`](@ref reactiveLimit!) can be used by the user to check if the generators' output of reactive power is within the defined limits after obtaining the solution from the AC power flow analysis:
 ```@example GeneratorReactivePowerLimits
 using JuliaGrid # hide
 @default(unit) # hide